vaibhavmaloo03/cse15l-lab-reports/Lab1.md

 This is what a VScode window should look like.
 ![image](vs.png)
 ## Step 2: Connecting remotely
 Open a new terminal from VScode's menu bar.
-Type `ssh cs15lsp23zz@ieng6.ucsd.edu` where the `zz` is your course specific account.
+Type `ssh cs15lsp23zz@ieng6.ucsd.edu` on the terminal window where the `zz` is your course specific account.
 This is what you should see:

 ```